-Where an Applicant has been accredited as a Mentor by other mentorship programmes, the SACPCMP may recognise such accreditation as fulfilling part of the requirements for registration with the SACPCMP.
-The SACPCMP may register such applicants in line with the requirements for Professional Construction Mentors following such additional examinations which may be required, and an interview with the registration committee.
+Where an applicant has been accredited as a Mentor by other mentorship programmes, SACPCMP may recognise such accreditation as fulfilling part of the requirements for registration with the SACPCMP.
+The SACPCMP may register such applicants in line with the requirements for Construction Mentors following such additional examinations which may be required, and an interview with the registration committee.
 Where applicants are accredited as construction mentors under mentorship programmes that are not listed as recognized, the SACPCMP Registration Committee will determine their eligibility for registration based on the normal application requirements.

-The recognized mentorship accreditation programmes that fulfill part of the requirements for registration are:
+The recognized mentorship accreditation programmes3 that fulfil part of the requirements for registration are those provided by:

-- 1 The University of Pretoria - 2 The University of the Free State
+- 1. The University of Pretoria - 2.
+The University of Free State necessary, a psychometric test if such was performed less than six months prior to application for registration.

-In addition to fulfilling the requirements of these recognized mentorship programmes, the applicant will be required to undergo an interview with the SACPCMP Registration Committee.
+In addition to fulfilling the requirements of these recognized mentorship programmes, the applicant will be required to undergo an interview with the SACPCMP Registration Committee, and where